December 1, 2011

 The Compassion of Jesus

 He Was Cleansed.
 Jesus has demonstrated His power over demons, illness and all people.
-Jesus cleansed the leper “immediately” (Mark 1:42, page 1559).
+Jesus cleansed the leper “immediately” (Mark 1:42).
 Jesus merely spoke the words, and the leprosy left.
 We should always count upon the words of Jesus to bring power and healing into our lives.
 We should live with the assurance of the compassion of Jesus in our lives, every day.

 So we learn more about the compassion of Jesus today.